Are Listening Skills a Lost Art?

 “Hard of hearing” is probably a misnomer.
 Most likely, many could be described as being hard of listening.

-Listening requires concentration.
+Listening skills require concentration.
 Focus allows the brain to process the meaning of the words.
-So listening is a two-part process, Hearing is only the first step in listening.
+So using listening skills is a two-part process, Hearing is only the first step in listening.
 Then, it is understanding, perhaps following with empathy and appropriate words or actions in response.

 Let’s find out what an expert has to say about listening …